ryan-leap/GreenMeansGoMutexDemo/README.md

 ### The Setup

-Each PowerShell console will run the same script.
+Each PowerShell console will run script [`Start-GreenMeansGoMutexDemo.ps1`](./Start-GreenMeansGoMutexDemo.ps1).
 For several passes (all for demo purposes) the script will request ownership of a named Mutex and if it gets ownership it will change the console color to Green, log a message (to a shared log file) and hang on to the ownership (by sleeping) for a (progressively shorter) period of time.
 If the script does **not** get ownership of the Mutex (because it is owned by another) it will change the console color to Red and wait until ownership is granted.

 ### Watch a Mutex in action (<span style="color:green">Green</span> = Owner; <span style="color:red">Red</span> = Waiting for Ownership)

+Separate PowerShell consoles (processes) are using a Mutex to coordinate activity:

 ![Green Means Go Mutex Demo Consoles](./images/green_means_go_mutex_demo.gif)